byronthecoder/Get_Phase_Tools/readme.md

 # Copyright

 This code is licensed under the GNU-GPL (see LICENSE file).
 If you use it, you have to refer to the companion paper avialable here: https://doi.org/10.1101/2023.11.01.564135

+# References

+[1] Robert Oostenveld, Pascal Fries, Eric Maris, and Jan-Mathijs Schoffelen.
+FieldTrip: Open Source Software for Advanced Analysis of MEG, EEG, and Invasive Electrophysiological Data.
+Computational Intelligence and Neuroscience, 2011; 2011:156869